zsparal/api-documentation/source/reference/v2/subscriptions-api/list-all-subscriptions.rst

    :organization_access_tokens: true
    :oauth: true

-Retrieve all subscriptions created with the current website profile, ordered from newest to oldest.
+Retrieve all subscriptions created with the current website profile or merchant, ordered from newest to oldest.

 Parameters
 ----------